Profsmith9000/certificationportal/guides/building-the-node.md

 # How to build

-Documentation for building the node is availible here.
+Documentation for building the node can be found here.

+Make sure that you download the latest version of cardano-node and cardano-cli: